Monday, 13 July 2026

 1) How are women represented in His Dark Materials?
 Are gender stereotypes reinforced or subverted?
 Think about Lyra and Mrs Coulter here.

-Women are presented with superior power subvertimg stereotypes as Lyra strangely eats the food will cooks for her and Mrs Coulter shows her power and manipulative dominance over the other men.
+Women are presented with superior power subverting stereotypes as Lyra strangely eats the food will cooks for her and Mrs Coulter shows her power and manipulative dominance over the other men.

 2) How are men and masculinity represented in His Dark Materials?
 Think about Will and Lee Scoresby here.